BoyBaykiller/IDKEngine/Readme.md

 To sample a bindless texture it's handle must also be made resident.
 The extension allows you to place `sampler2D` directly inside the shader storage block as shown.
 Note however that you could also do `uvec2 Textures[];` and then perform a cast like: `sampler2D myTexture = sampler2D(textureSSBO.Textures[0])`.

-In the case of an MDI renderer as described in "1.0 Multi Draw Indirect". the process of fetching each mesh's texture would look something like this:
+In the case of an MDI renderer as described in [1.0 Multi Draw Indirect](#10-multi-draw-indirect). the process of fetching each mesh's texture would look something like this:
 ```glsl
 #version 460 core